 The CSD or its Participants may not become owner, co-owner, holder, pledgee or cessionary for the purpose of securing a debt of securities in terms of section 36(2) of the Act.

-Where securities are deposited with the CSD or Participant, or accrue to the owner of securities held collectively by a Participant or Nominee in a securities account or by the CSD, the person who was the owner of the securities at the time of deposit or accrual becomes entitled to an interest as determined by Section 37(2) to 37(4) of the Act, as co-owner of all securities of the same kind comprised in the securities account or the central securities account, maintained by the Participant at the CSD, as the case may be.
+Where securities are deposited with the CSD or Participant, or accrue to the beneficial holder of securities held collectively by a Participant or Nominee in a securities account or by the CSD, the person who was the beneficial holder of the securities at the time of deposit or accrual becomes entitled to an interest as determined by Section 37(2) to 37(4) of the Act, as co-owner of all securities of the same kind comprised in the securities account or the central securities account, maintained by the Participant at the CSD, as the case may be.

 DEMATERIALISATION OF SECURITIES